On this page

 The LfM study measured that journalists spend 43% of their workday on research, significantly more than the 22% they self-reported.
 The gap exists because journalists do not consider routine verification (checking a name, confirming a date) as "research."
 They see it as part of writing.

-Wire makes the same assumption explicit: analysis is free, only generation costs money.
-The analyze.py module performs keyword presence analysis, BM25 scoring, keyword routing, and amendment brief generation at zero API cost.
+Wire makes the same assumption explicit: analysis is free, only generation uses AI tokens.
+The analyze.py module performs keyword presence analysis, BM25 scoring, keyword routing, and amendment brief generation with zero AI calls.
 Only when Wire knows exactly what changes to make does it call Claude.

 This inverts the typical AI content workflow.
 Most tools call the LLM first and hope for good output.
 Wire calls the LLM last, with precise instructions built from data.